Why Import Order Matters

 };

-The remaining 11 were all in test files with a common pattern:
+The remaining 11 were all in test files, with the same pattern:

 import { render } from '@testing-library/react';